 First, you need to be able to identify which journals are peer-reviewed.
 There are generally four methods for doing this

 4. Find the official web site on the internet, and check to see if it states that the journal is peer-reviewed.
-Be careful to use the official site (often located at the journal publisher’s web site), and, even then, information could potentially be “inaccurate.”
+Be careful to use the official site (often located at the journal publisher’s web site).

 If you have used the previous four methods in trying to determine if an article is from a peer-reviewed journal and are still unsure, speak to your instructor.